 Created by the legendary Ann Trason, the Overlook Endurance Runs primarily follow the historic Western States trail.
-Both races have different starting locations but, they finish at the same place: Overlook Park in Auburn.
+While the races have different starting locations, they finish at the same place: Overlook Park in Auburn.

-The 50K starts at the Old Elementary School in the historic town of Foresthill, then descends down the Cal loop to Rucky Chucky and continues along the Middle Fork of the American River on the Tevis Cup and Western States trails before crossing the river at Poverty Bar.
-Continuing on Quarry Rd then across No Hands Bridge, and finishing in Auburn at the American River Canyon Overlook Park (Auburn Dam Overlook).
+The 50Mi/K start at the Old Elementary School in the historic town of Foresthill, then descends down the Cal loop to Rucky Chucky and continues along the Middle Fork of the American River on the Tevis Cup and Western States trails before crossing the river at Poverty Bar.
+The 50K continues on Quarry Rd then across No Hands Bridge, and finishing in Auburn at the American River Canyon Overlook Park (Auburn Dam Overlook).
+The 50mi will head up dead Truck to the WS Trail, past ALT to Brown's Bar, drop down to Quarry across Hwy 49.
+From there it is up to Cool, down the Coffer loop, to the infamous K2 training hill descent to rejoin the other distances at No Hands.

-The 30K run starts at the top of Drivers Flat Road.
-After a swooping descent to the Middle Fork American River at Rucky Chucky it merges with the 50K course to Auburn.
-Highlights include following old mining roads and trails along the river, holding onto a cable as you wade the river at the historic Poverty Bar crossing used for decades by horse riders, passing the ruins of the Mountain Quarries. crossing the famous No Hands Bridge, and passing Robie Point on the way to the finish at the American River Canyon Overlook in Auburn.
-And YES, for both distances there will be a river crossing!
+The 25K run starts at the top of Drivers Flat Road.
+After a swooping descent down Drivers Flat to the Tevis Cup Trail, it then merges with the 50K course to Auburn.
+Highlights include following old mining roads and trails along the river, holding onto a rope as you wade the river at the historic Poverty Bar crossing used for decades by horse riders, passing the ruins of the Mountain Quarries. crossing the famous No Hands Bridge, and passing Robie Point on the way to the finish at the American River Canyon Overlook in Auburn.
+And YES, all distances will have a river crossing!

 A vast network of trails wending through oak-forested foothills into the granite peaks of the surrounding Sierra Nevada create an irresistible draw for endurance runners.
 In 1974, Gordy Ainsleigh famously lined up in Squaw Valley beside the horses at the Western States Trail Ride (now Tevis Cup) to see if he could complete the course on foot.
 Twenty-three hours and forty-two minutes later, Gordy arrived in Auburn and proved to the world that a human could run 100 miles on mountain trails in one day.
 The Western States Endurance Run has since become arguably the most prestigious 100-mile trail run in the world.